eduroam, a worldwide roaming service, replaced UMASS-SECURE1X for encrypted wireless connectivity on August 5, 2014.

 To find a wireless coverage area near you, view our wireless coverage areas page (which includes a wireless coverage map).
-Note: Both UMASS and UMASS-SECURE1X are available wherever there is coverage.
+Note: Both eduroam and UMASS are available wherever there is coverage.

 As of fall 2011, all residence halls at UMass Amherst have wireless Internet access.
-During the summer of 2011, OIT installed wireless and disabled wired Ethernet in the Southwest residential area.
-OIT installed wireless in residential areas on the East side of campus — Northeast, Sylvan, Orchard Hill, and Central -- during the summer of 2010.
+During the summer of 2011, we installed wireless and disabled wired Ethernet in the Southwest residential area.
+We installed wireless in residential areas on the East side of campus — Northeast, Sylvan, Orchard Hill, and Central -- during the summer of 2010.
 Wireless in Residence Halls Installation Project

 A faulty or slow wireless connection in a full coverage area is not normal, but can occur in certain circumstances.
 To learn what you can do, read Improving Your Wireless Connection: Tips & Tricks.

 Try running XpressConnect, our setup wizard, again.
-OIT periodically updates XpressConnect to stay current with the latest improvements and security updates from our software vendor; you may have also installed a new operating system on your computer.
+We periodically update XpressConnect to stay current with the latest improvements and security updates from our software vendor; you may have also installed a new operating system on your computer.
 In most cases, running XpressConnect again should be your first troubleshooting step.
 For details, see our instructions for

 Windows | Macintosh | iPhone/iPod Touch/iPad | Android.

-No. In accordance with our Wireless Airspace Policy, interfering wireless access points, i.e., access points not managed by OIT, will be disabled.
+No. In accordance with our Wireless Airspace Policy, interfering wireless access points, i.e., access points not managed by UMass Amherst IT, will be disabled.
 These access points pose serious security risks and slow down the entire network.